Equivalence principle and HBAR entropy of an atom falling into a quantum corrected black hole: Conclusion

 \section{Conclusion}

-In this work we have considered the case of a two level atom freely falling near the outer horizon of a renormalization group improved Schwarzschild black hole.
-The entire system is analysed by considering that the outer horizon of the black hole is surrounded with a mirror to prevent scalar field solutions from blowing up at the horizon creating a Boulware like vacuum.
+In this work we have considered the case of a two-level atom freely falling near the outer horizon of a renormalization group improved Schwarzschild black hole.
+The entire system is analysed by considering that the outer horizon of the black hole is surrounded with a mirror to prevent infalling atoms from interacting with the Hawking radiation.
+Further, the mirror ensures that the initial state of the field appears vacuum-like in the reference frame of the external observer.
 Our investigation in this context involved the computation of the atom-field excitation probability and the calculation of the rate of change of the horizon brightened acceleration radiation entropy or the HBAR entropy.
 The excitation probability obtained in this work involves a Planck like factor indicating emission of real photons in the virtual process.
-Interestingly, we find that due to the quantum gravity corrections, the Einstein equivalence principle gets violated indicating that the principle may not be a fundamental reality in a quantum gravity setting.
+Interestingly, we find that even with quantum gravity corrections, the Einstein equivalence principle holds indicating that the principle may be a fundamental reality even in a quantum gravity setting.
+We then extended this calculation for a generic black hole metric and observed that the equivalence principle holds in a general setting as well.
 For the next part of the work we have calculated the HBAR entropy using the quantum optics approach\cite{Fulling2} and we have observed that the HBAR entropy has a Bekenstein-Hawking like entropy term along with a logarithmic and inverse square root quantum gravity term.
 The nature of the corrections appearing in the HBAR entropy are remarkably the same as those obtained in case of usual Bekenstein-Hawking entropy of a black hole.